This is a “cheat sheet” for debugging Fortran code with

 mymod in function

 List all variables

-variable type, per-element size in bytes, and shape are available for each variable “var” by
+variable type, size (bytes/element), and shape (elements/dim) are available for each variable “var” by

 var = REAL(8) (220,23,83)

-If “var” is a “derived type” (similar to “struct” in other languages) you can get the same information about each record “prop” of the derived type by
+If “var” is a “derived type” (similar to “struct” in other languages), get the same information about each record (akin to “property”) of the derived type by

 Local variables are variables used only within the scope of the function–excluding arguments to the function.

-This lists the names and values of all arguments to the function you’re currently in.
+List the names and values of all arguments to the current function:

 integer function myfun(a,b) or